pandulaDW/microservices-ticketing-app/README.md

 ## Ticketing Application made with Microservices
 This application was made using Node.JS, Next JS, Typescript and Kubernetes.
 MongoDB was used as the DB for all services and NATS was used as the message broker.
+All services are tested using Jest, SuperTest and an in-memory mongoDb instance.

 ### Services
 - Auth Service <br>